searxng/searxng/docs/admin/engines/settings.rst

 ``timeout`` : optional
-  Timeout of the search with the current search engine.  **Be careful, it will modify the global timeout of searx.**
+  Timeout of the search with the current search engine.  **Be careful, it will modify the global timeout of searxng.**

 ``api_key`` : optional
   In a few cases, using an API needs the use of a secret key.
 How to obtain them